The Most Beautiful Examples of Art Deco Patterns

 Bugatti Type 57SC

 The later period of Art Deco was called Streamline Moderne.
 It emerged during the mid-1930s and was influenced by modern aerodynamic principles developed for aviation.
 The design was mainly used for cars, ships and trains.
-The so-called bullet shapes were used for industrial design, as it’s the case with the Bugatti Type 57SC.
+These so-called bullet Art Deco shapes were used for industrial design, as it’s the case with the Bugatti Type 57SC.

 Salon of the Swedish-American Lines Steamship Kungsholm